AySaturn/Classic-Roblox-Map-Pack/README.md

 # Classic-Roblox-Map-Pack
-DM me on discord if you have any more maps you would like to publish, my discord is kparserYT#0419
+DM me on discord if you have any maps you would like to publish, my discord is kparserYT#0419